 I recently purchased this scarf from Poshmark.
 I needed something with some red to bookend outfits when I wear these red shoes.
 After exhausting my search at thrift stores and other online and in store retailers, I turned to Poshmark.
-It’s actually something I should do more often.
+Turning to second hand shops is something I should do more often.

 This post contains affiliate links.
 I receive commission for clicks and purchases made through them.